tensorchord/envd-docs/docs/tips/comparison.md

 ## How does it work?
 - Parallize the image build process.
 Powered by buildkit, `envd` can parallize different tools installation to minimize the build time.
 - Cache support for common installation tools, such as pip, conda, apt, and so on.
 In normal dockerfile build, each layer depends on the previous layer.
-Andy change happens before will trigger the re-build for all the later stages, which increase the build time a lot. `envd` had builtin cache support for most common-used tools and reduce the dependency between them, which minimize the time to wait when you make modifications to your environment.
+Any change happens before will trigger the re-build for all the later stages, which increases the build time a lot. `envd` had builtin cache support for most common-used tools and reduce the dependency between them, which minimize the time to wait when you make modifications to your environment.
 - Python-like language syntax. `envd` use a python dialects called starlark as the language, and provide a set of builtin functions to simplify your burden.
 Declare what you want, and `envd` will take care of the rest, including user permission, ssh server, entrypoint setup, and etc..